DCuadra85/project2/README.md

 [Spotify](https://developer.spotify.com/)

-[AOS](https://michalsnik.github.io/aos/) was used to animate the frames in the recipe list after you submit a recipe of your own.
-The frames dropping into the center is powered by AOS.
+[AOS](https://michalsnik.github.io/aos/) was used to allow the logo image to drop in on the home page of the site. all we had to do was add 'animate_animated animate_bounceInDown' to the class of the image.

 <hr>